-A sink that is overflowing, slow draining, or plugged can interrupt your family’s daily schedule.
-Therefore, you want to resolve a clogged sink drain quickly and with ease.
+A sink that is overflowing, slow draining, or plugged with hair can interrupt your family’s schedule.
+Therefore, we know you want to fix your clogged sink drain quickly, and with ease.

 Why is My Sink Drain Clogged?

-Our plumbing system is vital for clearing used water and waste away from our house.
+Your home’s plumbing system is vital for moving used water and waste away from our house.
 But sometimes these systems take on more than just water and liquid and experience back ups.

 If you have a clogged sink drain in your kitchen, it is likely due to food waste.
 Kitchen sink drains with no attached garbage disposal are more likely to clog because food and kitchen waste end up in the drainpipe and are larger and more susceptible to blockages.